 As discussed in the first section, a microphone pop filter is a device that helps to eliminate plosive sounds from entering a microphone capsule.
 Pop filters are also referred to as pop shields or pop screens.

-Before discussing the physical characteristics of a microphone pop filter, let’s define the plosives they protect microphone against.
+Before discussing the physical characteristics of a microphone pop filter, let's define the plosives they protect microphones against.

 What Are Plosives?

 When talking about microphone plosives, the conversation is always about human speech.
 That's because plosives are part of human speech.